Eleanor-Shellstrop/airfare/README.md

 # Airfare Rates in the US

-## About
+## ABOUT

-This project is to compare airfare prices overall trends from 1995 to 2021, then focus on the differences between Q1 of 2020 and 2021.
+This project is to compare airfare prices overall trends from 1995 to 2021, then focus on the differences between Q1 of 2020 and Q1 of 2021.

 The COVID-19 pandemic had a profound effect on domestic travel in the U.S. The restrictions on travel guidelines and procedures left many airplanes flying empty of passengers.[^1] Consumers could plainly see that the price of airfare was falling.